1911 to 1914 Australasian Antarctic Expedition (AAE)

 Scientific advances were made in oceanography and biology, with results published in 13 volumes.

 Awards and honours

-He was knighted in 1914.
-He was a fellow of the Royal Society from 1923, a foundation fellow of the Australian Academy of Science, and president of the Australian and New Zealand Association for the Advancement of Science from 1935–1937.
-The Australian Academy of Science hosts the Mawson lecture.
+Mawson also received great recognition in the scientific community.
+He was made a fellow of the Royal Society of London in 1923, a foundation fellow of the Australian Academy of Science, and president of the Australian and New Zealand Association for the Advancement of Science from 1935 to 1937.